iamdatim/TaskManagementSystem/TaskManagementSystem/TaskManagementSystem/README.md

 - **Task Completion:**
   - Users can mark tasks assigned to them as completed.
-  - Users can mark completed tasks as uncompleted.
+  - Users can mark tasks assigned to them as uncompleted.
   - Users can also mark the tasks they created as completed and uncompleted

 - **Task Details:**